raspberrypilearning/lost-in-space/en/step_3.md

     Change the numbers in the code blocks, so that the code is exactly the same as in the image above.

-    Test and save: If you click the green flag you should see the spaceship speak, turn, and move towards the centre of the stage.
+    Test and save: If you click the green flag you should see the spaceship speak, turn, and glide towards the centre of the stage.

     ![Testing a spaceship animation](images/space-animate-stage.png)